shenghaozou/taDebug/README.md

 ```
 >>> getMaximumLand("Wisconsin", "Iowa", "Minnesota")
->>>
+>>> 86935.83
 ```

 **getMinimumPopulationDensity(stateName1, stateName2, stateName3, year)**

 Population density is measured as population per unit area.

 The formula to calculate population density is:

-**Population Density = Population / Land Area**.
+**Population Density = Population / Land Area (mi²)**

 For this function, you need to retrieve population and area values for the given states and calculate the density.
 We then find the min value of population density among the three values passed as parameters.
 To do this, we can use the inbuilt [min()](https://docs.python.org/2/library/functions.html#min) function.

 Example:

 ```
 >>> getMinimumPopulationDensity("Wisconsin", "Iowa", "Minnesota", 2000)
->>>
+>>> 52.002450206414075
 ```

-**calcNewPopulation(stateName, growthRate, yearA, yearB)**
+**predictPopulation(stateName, growthRate, yearA, yearB)**

 We use the following formula for population growth prediction in this question: <img src="Population.png" alt="drawing" width="100"/>.
 Here,